eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path-httpie.md

 ### Step 2.3

-If you encounter an error or need to update the Digital Twin, you can use the Insomnia request labeled `Step 2.3 Modify Digital Twin` to make changes.
+If you encounter an error or need to update the Digital Twin, you can use the HTTPie request labeled `Step 2.3 Modify Digital Twin` to make changes.

 > [!Note]
 > Copy the **Body** from `Step 2.2.1 Create Digitale Twin` into the new **Body** in `Step 2.3 Modify Digital Twin` and afterwards modify data/attributes.